junxit/us-congress-bills-110/metadata.md

 - 2007-04-26 — Introduced in House
 - 2007-04-26 — Introduced in House
 - 2007-04-26 — Referred to the House Committee on the Judiciary.
+- 2007-05-04 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2007-09-24 — Considered as unfinished business. (consideration: CR H10736)
+- 2007-09-24 — Considered under suspension of the rules. (consideration: CR H10729-10730)
+- 2007-09-24 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+340.
+- 2007-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-24 — Mr. Scott (VA) moved to suspend the rules and agree to the resolution.
+- 2007-09-24 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 389 - 1 (Roll no. 894). (text: CR H10729)
+- 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 389 - 1 (Roll no. 894).(text: CR H10729)